 SystemVerilog for New Designers

-SystemVerilog as a first language for FPGA or ASIC design
+SystemVerilog as a first or second language for FPGA or ASIC design

 (Previously known as SystemVerilog for FPGA/ASIC Design)

 Standard Level - 4 days

 How much SystemVerilog training do you need?
 Watch the video now!

 SystemVerilog for New Designers prepares the engineer for practical project readiness for FPGA or ASIC design, including RTL synthesis, block-level test benches, and FPGA design flows.
 Delegates targeting FPGAs will take away a flexible project infra-structure which includes a set of scripts, example designs, modules and constraint files to use, adapt and extend on their own projects.
 While the emphasis is on the practical SystemVerilog-to-hardware flow for FPGA devices, this training course also provides the essential foundation needed by ASIC and FPGA designers wishing to go on to use the advanced features of SystemVerilog for functional verification.

 SystemVerilog for New Designers is suitable for delegates who are learning SystemVerilog as their first hardware description language.
 For teams who are already skilled in Verilog or VHDL, this training course can be offered in a shortened form for on-site delivery.
 For verification teams who are looking to use the class-based features of SystemVerilog for constrained random functional verification, Doulos provides Modular SystemVerilog for in-house training options.Workshops comprise approximately 50% of class time, and are based around carefully designed exercises to reinforce and challenge the extent of learning.